Fourmilab/ClassWar/README.md

 objects using it but, to my knowledge, none of these were brought to market or widely used.

-ClassWar is almost entirely forgotten today, but not be me, who had a lot of fun designing, implementing, and demonstrating it at the time, and making fun of Intergraph's object oriented pretensions.
+ClassWar is almost entirely forgotten today, but not by me, who had a lot of fun designing, implementing, and demonstrating it at the time, and making fun of Intergraph's object oriented pretensions.
 I doubt if anybody could get the code to run forty years later, even if there were